schmidt73/guidescan-web/README.md

 One thing I need to do is document the 1 or 0 based invariants used throughout the code and explicitly refer to conversions when they are performed.

+### Bug #1:

+Number of off-targets reported is incorrect!
+For example, the guidRNA:

+chrV:911752-911774:-	TGAAAAATTTCGTAAAAAAT NGG

+reports 71 off-targets, when in reality there are only 66.